tdseher/addtag-project/README.md

 ## 📝 Citing AddTag ##
 If you use AddTag for your research, please cite us.
 Because the manuscript is currently pending review, you will need to cite the code repository instead.

- > Thaddeus D. Seher, Diana Ramos, Namkha Nguyen, Priyanka Bapat, Clarissa J. Nobile, Suzanne S. Sindi, and Aaron D. Hernday.
-AddTag: software for automated design and validation of precision CRISPR/Cas genome edits.
+ > Thaddeus D. Seher, Namkha Nguyen, Diana Ramos, Priyanka Bapat, Clarissa J. Nobile, Suzanne S. Sindi, and Aaron D. Hernday.
+AddTag, a two-step approach that overcomes targeting limitations of precision genome editing.
 University of California, Merced.
 Retrieved from <[https://github.com/tdseher/addtag-project](https://github.com/tdseher/addtag-project)> (2019).

 ## ✍ Authors ##
 Who do I talk to?